Justice Access Centres

 Court processes

 Families can get help from Justice Access Centres even if they are not going to court.
-However, Justice Access Centres also help with the Provincial Court process.
+However, Justice Access Centres do provide services that are part of the Provincial Court process.

-At some Provincial Court locations, there are specific requirements for families who want to resolve a family law matter.
-The Justice Access Centres in those locations provide services that meet those requirements.
-There are two types of locations with specific requirements:
+Certain Provincial Court locations are Early Resolution Registries.
+At these Early Resolution Registries, there are Early Resolution Requirements for families who want to resolve a family law matter.
+Family Justice Centres and Justice Access Centres in those locations provide services that meet those requirements.

 Accessibility